lalizlabeth/vibe-coding-with-apis/README.md

-# Prototyping with Cursor
+# Vibe Coding with APIs

-This is your personal prototyping workspace for the "Prototyping with Cursor" class.
+This is your workspace for the "Vibe Coding with APIs" workshop.
 Here you can create and organize all your interaction design prototypes using Next.js.

 ## Getting started